amikos-tech/chroma-cookbook/docs/core/clients.md

 To create your a local persistent client use the `PersistentClient` class.
 This client will store all data locally in a directory on your machine at the path you specify.

+!!! tip "Authentication"

+    For authentication details see the [Chroma-native Authentication](../security/auth.md) section.

 ```python
 import chromadb
 from chromadb.config import DEFAULT_TENANT, DEFAULT_DATABASE, Settings